Quick Answer

 Some incidents of negligence covered under this act include:

-• Failure to maintain and prove safe equipment for seamen
+• Failure to maintain and provide safe equipment for seamen

-• Knowing of impending extreme weather conditions and not taking steps to avoid them
+• Knowing of impending extreme weather conditions and not taking steps to avoid it

 • Giving negligent orders and instructions to workers